Frequently Asked Questions

 This is especially noticeable in protected bays and coves, the perfect places for a swim after a long day of paddling and adventure!

-Are There Killer Whales in Desolation Sound?
+Are There Orcas in Desolation Sound?

 In coastal British Columbia, on the inside of Vancouver Island, there are two specific types of orca – or killer whale – that can be seen.
 Transient orcas are ‘mammal eating’ killer whales, and they feed primarily on harbour seals, sea lions, and sometimes dolphins and porpoises.
 Resident orcas are fish eaters, with the majority of their diet consisting of chinook salmon.
 The resident orcas therefore spend much of their time in the north and south of Vancouver Island, where they are most likely to find their preferred food source as the salmon pass through the Juan de Fuca and Queen Charlotte Straits.